These are the victims of the Boulder shootings

 [Eric Talley, officer killed in Boulder shooting, loved his job and his seven children: ‘That was his life’]

-“It was remarkable to me that somebody would go to law enforcement from IT,” said Jeremy Herko, a lieutenant with the Arapahoe County sheriff’s office.
+“It was remarkable to me that somebody would go to law enforcement from IT,” said Jeremy Herko, a lieutenant with the Arapahoe County Sheriff’s Office.
 “He lost pay.
 He lost time away from his family.
 He joined the police academy without a guaranteed job.”

 Brooks, detailing all the things she said her brother excelled at — he had a black belt in karate, he was an “extremely fast” runner, he “once made a little engine out of a racecar” — said he was “just talented and gifted and loved.”